nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/Nesting_generation.md

 `../bin/isuba_gmapi.sh. $target_region` to genreate the mapping from the global model to the regional hycom.

+## Physical nesting conditions
-## Physical nesting: Download the nesting-files needed: for physics: uo, vo, zos, thetao, so, these are decadal files.
+- Download the nesting-files needed: for physics: uo, vo, zos, thetao, so, these are decadal files.
-		a.
-In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions.
+- In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions
+`../bin/Nesting_noresm/separate_and_extrapolate_files_year.sh  $varible $year,
-		b. ../bin/Nesting_noresm/separate_and_extrapolate_files_year.sh  $varible $year, can also be called in the  script: ../bin/Nesting_noresm/Generate_nesting_files_year.sh
+- This caan also be called in the script: `../bin/Nesting_noresm/Generate_nesting_files_year.sh`

 ## Biogeochamical nesting: Download the nesting-files needed: for physics: no3, po4, si, o2, these are decadal files.
 		a.
 In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions.
 		b. ../bin/Nesting_noresm/separate_and_extrapolate_files_year.sh $varible $year, can also be called in the  script: